ninabarzh/broomstick/content/posts/backdoors.md

 And here is the kicker: criminals are not stupid.
 They download encryption software from the internet, beyond the reach of legislation, and carry on.
-The only people who end up using the weakened systems are ordinary folk—people like you and me—who then get robbed, hacked, and spied on with cheerful efficiency.
+The only people who end up using the weakened systems are ordinary folk, people like you and me, who then get robbed, hacked, and spied on with cheerful efficiency.

 It is as if the Patrician of Ankh-Morpork insisted that every lock in the city be built with a master key, while every actual thief simply used their own private locks and laughed.